 Once the weather has become milder, hardy annuals such as Love-in-a-mist can be sown.
 Remove any weeds and stones from the sowing area and rake until the soil is fine.
 It is a good idea to sow the seeds in short straight lines to help you distinguish between seedlings and weeds.
 If the soil is dry, water before sowing.

-Cut back perennials and grasses that were left over winter
+Cut back perennials and grasses that were left over from winter

 Kitchen Garden